oracle-livelabs/oci/faaas/review-fusion-env/review-fusion-env.md

 # Review Fusion Environment

 ## Introduction
-In this lab we will log into another cloud account and look at an actual environment.
+In this lab, we will log into another cloud account and look at an actual environment.
 We will see metrics, integration, encryption and lockbox features.
 We will also log into Fusion, ODA, and VBCS applications.

 ### Objective
 * Review subscription service